 "I'm a huge fan of Bragg's organic apple cider vinegar and use it most often to make salad dressings, mixing it with olive oil, lemon, herbs, and spices.
 I also use it to soothe a sore throat by mixing with water and gargling and making a hot drink to sip on by mixing ACV with honey, lemon, and cinnamon in water."

 3. Bindiya Gandhi, M.D.

 "I’m personally a big fan of apple cider vinegar.
 I have been using it for years.
 I use it for everything from my skin and hair to my daily cooking as well as household cleaners.
 I love adding a couple of teaspoons in my juicing for the added digestive health benefits.
 I put it in my bone broth to get more nutrients out of the bones as well.
 I sometimes take it after meals as a shot to aid in digestion and blood sugar control, and when I’m 'detoxing' I start off my day with a shot of apple cider vinegar mixed in warm water.
-It’s great for controlling blood sugar spikes and keeps your waistline low.
+It’s great for controlling1 blood sugar spikes and keeps2 your waistline3 low.
 For my skin, I add apple cider vinegar to a homemade face mask to help pull out dirt, oil, and toxins from my acne-prone skin.
 I mix chickpea flower (channa flower), 1 teaspoon turmeric, ½ teaspoon honey, yogurt, squeeze a little lemon juice, and add one drop of tea tree oil and 1 teaspoon apple cider vinegar.
 It’s an antibacterial mask!"

 4. Will Cole, D.C. and functional medicine expert.